Every colocation deal involves a detailed contract and service agreement, but the true colocation cost is buried...

 Many colocation providers offer backup options as a managed service.
 As one example, CenturyLink promotes managed backup services based on Symantec NetBackup, which touts file- and folder-level backups and restores, encryption at rest, two-week retention and replication to a secondary site.

 Colocation providers can charge additional fees for exceeding backup service limits.
-If you take this route, find out if services are available at all of the provider's data center facilities, and if the company restricts backup bandwidth, storage capacity and retention periods.
-You should find a service that fits the business' disaster recovery and compliance expectations.
+If you take this route, find out if services are available at all the provider's data center facilities, and if the company restricts backup bandwidth, storage capacity and retention periods.
+You should find a service that fits the business's disaster recovery and compliance expectations.
 For example, short retention times won't serve long-term or archival backup tasks -- possibly compromising regulatory compliance.
-It is also worth verifying that the tenant receives notification when backup cycles complete.
+It's also worth verifying that the tenant receives notification when backup cycles complete.

 Test restoration operations periodically to ensure that the provider's managed service -- which comes at a cost to you -- performs as expected.